kuzlik340/RUSTGUARDIAN/README.md

 2. **User-Space Module** – This component runs in **user space** and provides a **CLI interface** along with **real-time notifications** when a potentially harmful USB device is detected.

-Through this project, we want to get experience with Rust’s memory safety features, concurrency, and system-level programming, while building something useful and security-focused!
+Through this project, we will get experience with Rust’s memory safety features, concurrency, and system-level programming, while building security-focused project to keep badUSB devices away from the OS.

 ## Requirements
 The kernel module itself will provide:
 1) Two or more modes to work.
 Lockdown mode which will open scan all devices without any sleep.
 Also a mode which will just compare if connected device is in the safe list.
 2) The user-space API: Adding/Deleting safe devices, start Lockdown mode, change modes, send responses / receive other commands.
 3) Checking all devices for their behaviour.
-Disconnecting the device and sending a notification if malicious device was suspected
+Disconnecting the device and sending a notification if malicious device was suspected.

 The user-space module will provide:
 1) Device Logs - shows the exact time of the event, the hardware component involved (e.g., USB port, storage controller), details from the system about the detected device.